osm2pgsql-dev/osm2pgsql/CONTRIBUTING.md

 If you need to inspect the database that a test produces, you can add `-DKEEP_TEST_DB` and behave won't remove the database after the test is finished.
-This makes of course only sense, when running a sinlge test.
+This makes of course only sense, when running a single test.
 When running under pg_virtualenv, don't forget to keep the virtual environment as well.
 You can use the handy `-s` switch: